kneron/document_center/docs/toolchain/manual.md

 fixed_results = ktc.kneron_inference(input_data, bie_file=bie_path, input_names=["data_out"], radix=radix)
 ```

 The usage is almost the same as using onnx.
 In the code above, `inf_results` is a list of result data. `bie_file` is the path to the input bie. `input_data` is a list of input data after preprocess the `input_names` is a list of model input name.
+The requirement is the same as in section 3.3.
 We also need to provide the radix value which is a special value can be obtained by `ktc.get_radix`.
 If your platform is not 520, you may need an extra parameter `platform`, e.g. `platform=720`.

 `ktc.get_radix` takes the preprocessed input images as input and generate the radix value needed by hardware E2E simulation.